Palm Springs, California

-Palm Springs is only a two hour drive from Los Angeles (mostly more these days, with traffic), but it’s also a quick flight from just about anywhere.
+Palm Springs is only a two hour drive from Los Angeles (more like three hours these days, with traffic), but it’s also a quick flight from just about anywhere.
 The airport is small and centrally located, so it’s a low key transportation affair.

 Home Rentals – There are so many wonderful options to rent houses with like Airbnb, VRBO, One Fine Stay, and more, many of which are managed by local companies, so check is running the rental for the best experience.
 For families, groups, or people planning the stay a week or more, I would highly recommend this option.

 Hotels – There are some very large resorts outside of Palm Springs central, but in town I would recommend The Parker (one of my faves), Ace Hotel & Swim Club (I am not a fan of the rooms – or noise – but the scene is lively), Arrive, Ritz Carlton Rancho Mirage, Kimpton Rowan

 Breakfast – Farm, Elmer’s Restaurant, Cheeky’s are all good options, but there are endless options for brekkie

 Dinner – Jake’s, Farm, Copley’s, Rooster and the pig, Mister Parker’s (at the Parker), Kings Highway (diner at the Ace)…lots of tasty Mexican choices around too depending on what you are looking for.
 Also, love the burgers at Tyler’s.

 *Eater also put together this essential PS restaurant list

 *If you want Vegan/Healthy options, I always enjoy Palm Greens Cafe for everything from wraps to shakes, and I am not even vegan!